ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 If a `--project` flag is not used at the command line, but the environment variable `CEEDLING_PROJECT_FILE` is set, Ceedling will use the path it contains to load your project configuration.
+The path can be absolute or relative (to your working directory).

 If the filepath does not exist, Ceedling terminates with an error.

 ### Default _project.yml_ in your working directory

-If neither a `--project` command line flag nor environment variable `CEEDLING_PROJECT_FILE` are set, then Ceedling tries to load a file named _project.yml_ in your working directory.
+If neither a `--project` command line flag nor the environment variable `CEEDLING_PROJECT_FILE` are set, then Ceedling tries to load a file named _project.yml_ in your working directory.